nikitabobko/jacobi-eigenvalue-algorithm-cpp/README.md

 ```
 ./a.out
 ```
-Enter your symmetric matrix dimenstion and matrix itself (Note that jacobi eigenvalue algorithm works only for symmetric matricies) and get solution:
+Enter your symmetric matrix dimension and matrix itself (Note that jacobi eigenvalue algorithm works only for symmetric matrices) and get solution:
 ```
 5
 -51  21 -84 -60 -16